Idris (prophet): Enoch

 Idris is generally accepted to be the same as Enoch, the patriarch who lived in the Generations of Adam.
-Many Qur'anic commentators, such as al-Tabari and Qadi Baydawi, identified Idris with Enoch.
+Many Quranic commentators, such as al-Tabari and Qadi Baydawi, identified Idris with Enoch.
 Baizawi said, "Idris was of the posterity of Seth and a forefather of Noah, and his name was Enoch (Ar.
 Akhnukh)".
 Bursalı İsmail Hakkı's commentary on Fuṣūṣ al-Ḥikam by Ibn Arabi.

 Modern scholars, however, do not concur with this identification because they argue that it lacks definitive proof.
-As translator Abdullah Yusuf Ali says in note 2508 of his translation of the Qur'an:
+As translator Abdullah Yusuf Ali says in note 2508 of his translation of the Quran:

 Idris is mentioned twice in the Quran, viz., here and in Chapter 21, verse 85, where he is mentioned as among those who patiently persevered.
 His identification with the Biblical Enoch, may or may not be correct.
 Nor are we justified in interpreting verse 57 here as meaning the same thing as in Genesis, v.
 24 ("God took him"), that he was taken up without passing through the portals of death.
 All we are told is he was a man of truth and sincerity, and a prophet, and that he had a high position among his people.